mivp-agent/mivp-agent.github.io/docs/moos_ivp/episode_manager.md

 ## Episode Reports

 To report of the success / failure of each episode pEpisodeManager will post to the `EPISODE_MGR_REPORT` a comma separated key/value pairs.
 This are also helpful for debugging.
-The bellow is an example of one such report.
+The below is an example of one such report.

 ```
 NUM=8,SUCCESS=true,DURATION=122.0297,WILL_PAUSE=false